arjunpundir1106/Parameter-Optimization-of-SVM-102003742/README.md

-# Parameter-Optimization-of-SVM-102003742
+# Parameter-Optimization-of-SVM-102003742_Arjun Pundir
-Optimization of the SVM parameters for 10 different samples
+## Optimization of the SVM parameters for 10 different samples with 1000 iterations to get the best parameters.